 There is so much to see here.
 Each part as exciting as the next.
 The prisoner of war block is a chilling reminder of how bad life could be during these famous wars, it is atmospheric, dark and just a little eerie, but I found it fascinating.

 The Festival Fringe in Edinburgh is the biggest Arts festival in the world.
-With over 45,000 performances in over 250 venues dotted all over Edinburgh, it gets very busy in August, the population triples, and visitors from all over the world descend on the city.
+There are over 54,000 performances in over 300 venues dotted all over Edinburgh.
+It gets very busy in August, the population triples and visitors from all over the world descend on the city.
+It's three weeks of utter chaos and brilliant fun.
+You could always just turn up and find things to do when you get there but if you like to be prepared then this guide is for you.

-But it gets that busy for a reason, it is a fantastic experience, and if it’s not on your bucket list, it should be.
+The Edinburgh Fringe is a fantastic experience, if it’s not on your bucket list, it should be.
 It has such a huge variety of acts – comedy, theatre, musicals, performing acts, children’s shows, music, opera, cabaret, and dance.
-A whole lot of bizarre, eccentric and hilarious performers line the Royal mile and streets around the Old Town with snippets of their shows to tempt you into the venues.
+A whole lot of bizarre, eccentric and hilarious performers line the Royal mile and streets around Edinburgh with snippets of their shows to tempt you into the venues.
 The venues themselves can be anything from a café basement to a gothic church, to world class venues like the Assembly Rooms and the Scottish National Portrait Gallery.
-The food in Edinburgh is brilliant anyway but during the Fringe, tents pop up and stalls arrive selling food from every corner of the globe.
-Traffic gets hectic, accommodation fills up, and streets get crowded.
-So to make sure you enjoy yourself and experience everything a little planning is needed…
+The food in Edinburgh is brilliant anyway but during the Fringe tents pop up and stalls arrive selling food from every corner of the globe.
+Traffic gets hectic, accommodation fills up months in advance and the streets get crowded.
+To make sure you enjoy yourself and experience everything a little planning is needed…

 I'm a Harry Potter fan, I admit it, and I've visited Harry Potter world in Orlando.
 Because of that I'm often asked questions about Harry Potter related sights in Scotland as it is where I live after all.
 So I thought I would dig into the ol’ tinternet and see what I could find.
 First up I really wanted to see what there was in Edinburgh.
 After hunting around for a while I came across this website offering free Harry walking tours, and thought this was be perfect, save me trying to find them on my own.